Rigor-do/2024-2-temporal-series-sp-ufes/README.md

 ## The data

-The data was obtained using SUS's DATASUS TABNET.
+The data was obtained using SUS's DATASUS TABNET and TABWin to process and generate the .csv files.
+It can be downloaded in this [google drive link](https://drive.google.com/file/d/1zzbynxZPNj2K8knnfCZcBCOFI4hCTeod/view?usp=sharing)